Need trip ideas? Check out our curated collections of destinations around the globe.More

-With its vast Roman remains, walls, and fortifications and its medieval Christian monuments, Tarragona was selected by UNESCO in 2000 as a World Heritage Site.
-The city today is a vibrant center of culture and arts, a busy fishing and shipping port, and a natural jumping-off point for the towns and pristine beaches of the Costa Daurada, 216 km (134 mi) of coastline north of the Costa del Azahar.Though
+With its vast Roman remains, walls, and fortifications and its medieval Christian monuments, Tarragona has been designated a World Heritage Site.
+The city today is a vibrant center of culture and arts, a busy fishing and shipping port, and a natural jumping-off point for the towns and pristine beaches of the Costa Daurada, 216 km (134 miles) of coastline north of the Costa del Azahar.Though